dhineshp565/Bacpipe/README.md

-# Bacpipe
+# Mhaemolytica_WGS
-Pipeline for whole genome assembly and AMR analysis for Oxford Nanopore reads
+Pipeline for whole genome assembly and AMR analysis of Mannheimia haemolytica.